-- Consult manufacturer's recommendations for dressing specifics. - Transparent semipermeable membrane dressing should be changed every 7 days. - Gauze and tape should be changed every 48 hours. - Label dressing with type, size, and length of catheter; date and time; and initials of the clinician performing dressing change.
+- · Consult manufacturer's recommendations for dressing specifics. - Change transparent semipermeable membrane dressing every 7 days. - Change gauze and tape every 48 hours. - Label dressing with type, size, and length of catheter; date and time; and initials of the clinician performing dressing change.

-Maintain Catheter Patency:
+Catheter Patency:

-Maintaining central venous catheter patency shall be done in accordance with hospital/institutional policies, procedures, and practice guidelines.
+Maintain catheter patency according to hospital/institutional policies, procedures, and practice guidelines.
 All personnel who care for patients with central venous catheters must be knowledgeable about effective management to prolong catheter's dwell time and prevent injury.

-Perform hand hygiene as required.
+Caution: Perform hand hygiene:

-- 1. Solution and frequency of flushing a venous access catheter should be established in hospital/institutional policy.
+- before and immediately after all clinical procedures - before and after donning and removal of gloves - Solution and frequency of flushing a venous access catheter should be established in hospital/institutional policy.

-- 2. Catheter patency is established and maintained by:
+- Establish and maintain catheter patency by:

 - flushing intermittently via syringe with heparinized saline or preservative-free 0.9% sodium chloride

 - continuous drip

-- positive pressure device
+- · positive pressure device

-- 3. The amount of heparin:
+- Amount of heparin depends on:

-- · depends on physician preference,
+- physician preference,

 - hospital/institutional protocol,

 - patient condition